- About ACCE

 Venue: Australian Science & Mathematics School (ASMS) and online from wherever teachers are located.

-Who is the summit for?
+Who was the summit for?

 - Identify educators who are working is distance education / open learning activities in Computing Studies and person(s) from other disciplines who have had success in alternative program models or who are experts at online and open learning pedagogies.